 They’d offer what you’d expect – campy humor and lots of banter, but the best thing they did was sing a song that was based on the movie.
 It was just so damned ridiculous and fun.

 Time counts and keeps counting…. as the years passed, I’d often think of that show, but the name escaped me.
 I’d try searching the web for anything about this show and could just never find any information.
 I had a few VHS tapes full of the shows, but the quality was so bad (due to aluminum-tipped rabbit ears), that they were hardly watchable after a few years.

-A couple of days ago, I was talking to an author friend of mine (you might know him, goes by the name of A.D.
-Bloom) and telling him about this silly show I used to watch.
+A couple of days ago, I was talking to a friend of mine, telling him about this silly show I used to watch.
 Lo-and-behold, the next morning, he sent me a couple of links to the songs on youtube!
 At which point I immediately created a playlist and added them.

 I wonder what ever happened to that Mad Doctor, his singing assistant, and that desiccated corpse of a fairly famous rock star?
 Maybe someone out there who reads this will let me know.

 So, here are just a few of my favorites from these guys.
 Grab yourself a pint of ice cream, a can of your favorite Pringles, and have a little ridiculous fun…